 ld Condition Responsibility Plan

-Part A A - Conditions specific to the action
+Part .
+A - Conditions specific to the action

 A1.2 By this notice the EPA varies licence No. 21753.
 The attached licence document contains all variations that are made to the licence by this notice The following variations have been made to the licence: Condition A1.2: Extractive activities > 30000-50000 T annually extracted or processed has increased to > 100000-500000 T annually extracted or processed.
-Note: Under the Protection of the Environment Operations Act, the approved extractive limit for the project is 561,231 Tonnes has been added to the licence TG / UGL SWMP SMP
+Note: Under the Protection of the Environment Operations Act, the approved extractive limit for the project is 561,231 Tonnes has been added to the licence TG / PC SWMP SMP

-APPENDIX B ENVIRONMENTAL SYSTEM CERTIFICATION AND POLICY
+APPENDIX B Environmental System Certification and Policy

+Environment Policy

-UGL Environment Policy anagement systems and processes underpin our commitment to achieving our One HSE Culture on Risk Management, Standards, Communication and Involvement.
-We prio oritise environmental risk management by : Taking steps to prevent pollution, conserve natural resources, protect cultural heritage, minimise waste and drive energy efficiency.
-Ensuring our operations, products and services comply with applicable legal and other requirements.
-Regular reviews of performance, identifying and implementing corrective and preventive actions that contribute to continually improving the environmental performance of our operations, products and services.
-We set a and reinforce high standards by • Setting objectives and targets to reduce environmental risk and improve sustainability.
-Making continual improvements in environmental performance and protecting the environment.
-Implementing environmental systems and processes in accordance with ISO 14001to minimise environmental impacts, comply with legal and other obligations and improve environmental outcomes.
-Monitoring and evaluating performance to ensure environmental compliance and obligations are achieved.
-We pror mote open communication by • Communicating with our employees, clients, suppliers, contractors and community on our environmental performance.
-We fost ter involvement by • Providing appropriate environmental training to assist in meeting our objectives and reducing any adverse impacts on the environment.
-Promoting sustainable practices within our supply chain and reduce our broader environmental impacts.
-Requiring suppliers and subcontractors to operate in an environmentally responsible manner and adhere to relevant environmental requirements.
-Managin ng Director UGL: (Doug Moss) Date: 27/01/2021
+UGL management systems and processes underpin our commitment to achieving our One HSE Culture based on Risk Management, Standards, Communication and Involvement.

+We prioritise environmental risk management by

+- Taking steps to prevent pollution, conserve natural resources, protect cultural heritage, minimise waste and drive energy efficiency. - Ensuring our operations, products and services comply with applicable legal and other requirements. - Regular reviews of performance, identifying and implementing corrective and preventive actions that contribute to continually improving the environmental performance of our operations, products and services.

+We set and reinforce high standards by

+- Setting objectives and targets to reduce environmental risk and improve sustainability. - Making continual improvements in environmental performance and protecting the environment. - Implementing environmental systems and processes in accordance with ISO 14001to minimise environmental impacts, comply with legal and other obligations and improve environmental outcomes. - Monitoring and evaluating performance to ensure environmental compliance and obligations are achieved.
-40 MILLER STREET, NORTH SYDNEY, NSW, 2060 AUSTRALIA Bureau Veritas certify that the Management System of the above organisation has been audited and found to be in accordance with the requirements of the management system standards indicated below STANDARD ISO 14001:2015 SCOPE OF SUPPLY PLEASE REFER TO THE ATTACHED APPENDIX Original Approval Date: 5 November 2004 Subject to the continued satisfactory operation of the organisation's Management Syste.
-3 April 2023 te is valid until the validity of this certificate please call tel.
-1800 855 190 Further clarification regarding the scope of this certificate of the Management System require by consulting the organisation.
-Certificate Number: AU003904-1 : 27 March 2020 JAS-ANZ itas Pty Ltd, 3/435 V

-BUREAU VERITAS

-Certification

-Certification Awarded to UGL PTY LTD

-Title: Projects Environmental Management Plan Template ID: UGLMS-4-1534 Version: 2.0 Date Published: 22/04/2021 UGL Governance System - Uncontrolled Document when Printed
+We promote open communication by

+Communicating with our employees, clients, suppliers, contractors and community on our environmental performance.

+We foster involvement by

+- Providing appropriate environmental training to assist in meeting our objectives and reducing any adverse impacts on the environment. - Promoting sustainable practices within our supply chain and reduce our broader environmental impacts. - Requiring suppliers and subcontractors to operate in an environmentally responsible manner and adhere to relevant environmental requirements.

+Managing Director UGL: Has Date: 27/01/2021 (Doug Moss) 9

+one HSE CULTURE

+integrity accountability innovation delivery SAFETY

-APPENDIX C LEGAL REGISTER
+APPENDIX C Legal Register